arvancloud/ar-ddns/README.md

 Some Times the origin servers don't have the static IP and their IP may change after a while.
 With this tool the user can update DNS record in ArvanCloud DNS service automatically.

 ## Input
-User API Token available in ArvanCloud panel which can be found from https://npanel.arvancloud.com/profile/api-keys.
+-User API Token available in ArvanCloud panel which can be found from https://npanel.arvancloud.com/profile/api-keys -User Subdomain.
-User Subdomain.

 ## Capabalities
 * Set DNS Record